jeffreyjiawendeng/Natural-Language-Processing/Resources/Notes-0.md

 + Eigenvectors and Eigenvalues: These concepts are vital for understanding linear transformations, stability in systems, and dimensionality reduction methods.
 PCA uses eigenvectors and eigenvalues to identify the principal components of the data.

 ### Probability/Statistics
+## Random Variables and Distributions
+In ML, data is often modeled as random variables, and probability distributions describe the likelihood of different outcomes.
+Understanding distributions, such as Gaussian (normal) distribution, is essential for probabilistic models and assumptions.

++ Bayes' Theorem: A fundamental concept in probabilistic reasoning, Bayes' theorem helps update the probability of a hypothesis as more evidence is gathered.
+It's the basis for many ML algorithms, including Naive Bayes classifiers.
++ Conditional Probability: This concept is crucial for understanding dependencies between variables.
+In NLP, it's used in language models to predict the probability of a word given previous words in a sentence (e.g., Markov models).

+## Statistics
+Measures like mean, variance, and standard deviation describe and summarize data.
+Understanding these is critical for preprocessing data and interpreting ML model outputs.

++ Hypothesis Testing: This involves making inferences about populations based on sample data, using tests like t-tests or chi-square tests to determine statistical significance.
+This is often used in feature selection and model evaluation.
++ Correlation and Covariance: These measure the relationships between variables.
+Covariance is used in PCA for dimensionality reduction, while correlation measures the strength of the relationship between two variables, informing feature selection in ML models.

 ### Multivariable Calculus